20% off your first purchase with code: SHOP24

 Most of these ideas are self-explanatory, but here’s a closer look at a few of my favorites:

-There are a lot of options with this prize.
-You can get out some board games and just give them free time to play in small groups.
+There are a lot of options with this whole class prize.
+You can get out board games and just give them free time to play in small groups.
 Or make it a whole class game of charades, 4 corners, or bingo.
-One of my students' favorites is Statues which is an active game that can be played indoors.
-Game time is a great whole class reward because it also gives kids a change to practice important social skills like sharing, taking turns, and losing graciously.
+One of my students’ favorites is Statues – an active game that can be played indoors.
+Game time is a great whole class reward because it also gives kids a chance to practice important social skills like sharing, taking turns, and losing graciously.

-So those are my favorite whole classroom rewards that don't cost a penny.
+Those are my favorite whole classroom reward ideas that don’t cost a penny.

 • Sit at the superstar table